 - and the integration of this process with the budget development process.
-Changes to these - 24 processes cannot be addressed separately without placing undue hardship and increased costs on - 25 local taxpayers.
-Any future state legislative change should be simple to administer and not - 26 contradict, impede, or hinder the others. - 27 - 28 The Virginia Communication Sales and Use Tax was enacted to establish a statewide tax rate - and to preempt local taxes on communication sales and services.
-As such, the revenues from this - tax must be distributed exclusively to eligible local governments.
-VML supports setting the tax - rate on par with the state sales tax rate and broadening the coverage of the tax to include audio - 32 and video streaming services and prepaid calling services. - 33 - In taking state action to regulate private enterprises employing a business model that emphasizes - the use of the internet to either provide retail or facilities or ride-sharing services, local - 36 government interests should be acknowledged, and localities should be included in the decision- - 37 making. - 38 - As general principles, VML believes state and local policies should 1) encourage a level playing - 40 field for competing services in the market place; 2) not provide a tax preference or tax policy - advantage for one group at the expense of another group in the competitive field; 3) seek to - 42 preserve state and local revenue; 4) ensure safety, reliability, and access for consumers, - 43 providers, and the public; and 5) protect local government's ability to regulate businesses - 44 whether they are traditional, electronic, Internet-based, virtual or otherwise. - 45
+Changes to these - 24 processes cannot be addressed separately without placing undue hardship and increased costs on - local taxpayers.
+Any future state legislative change should be simple to administer and not - contradict, impede, or hinder the others. - 27 - 28 The Virginia Communication Sales and Use Tax was enacted to establish a statewide tax rate and to preempt local taxes on communication sales and services.
+As such, the revenues from this

+- 30 tax must be distributed exclusively to eligible local governments.
+VML supports setting the tax - rate on par with the state sales tax rate and broadening the coverage of the tax to include digital - 32 streaming services. - 33

+34 In taking state action to regulate private enterprises employing a business model that emphasizes

+- the use of the internet to either provide retail or facilities or ride-sharing services, local - 36 government interests should be acknowledged, and localities should be included in the decision- - 37 making. - 38

+As general principles, VML believes state and local policies should 1) encourage a level playing

+- 40 field for competing services in the market place; 2) not provide a tax preference or tax policy - advantage for one group at the expense of another group in the competitive field; 3) seek to - 42 preserve state and local revenue; 4) ensure safety, reliability, and access for consumers, - 43 providers, and the public; and 5) protect local government's ability to regulate businesses - 44 whether they are traditional, electronic, Internet-based, virtual or otherwise. - 45 VML also believes that the state should not prohibit the sharing of financial information between - the Commonwealth and appropriate_local authorities that is normally treated as part of the public